Temehu

 Tinariwen

-A Berber Tuareg music group that started their carrier performing at weddings and traditional occasions.
+A Berber Tuareg music group that started their career performing at weddings and traditional occasions.
 For some reason the group joined a military training camp in Gaddafi's Libya where they ended up being dragged into armed conflict.
 Soon afterwards they abandoned their guns and instead embraced the Sahara's stars with tunes that tunnel down the line with more devastating effects than 'bloodshed'.
 Their songs carried political messages calling for greater human rights for the nomadic people of the Sahara; eventually leading to their music being banned in Mali and Algeria.
 Even this year, 2011, the Canadian government denied them visa to perform in one of the festivals held there.
 To have the courage to defeat war one needs to abandon the instruments of violence for vocal vibrations the ear is destined to hear, before they dissipate fear into thin air.
 The powerfully hypnotic Tuareg Song; the magical imzad; the voices of the ancestors; Mataraden Anexant of The Rapid Tisdas; the transcendental tunes that put Berber music on the map; etc.

 Mataraden Anexan,Tinariwen: The Rapid